clblamires/ninesjournal/_posts/2019-07-30-the-great-ones.md

 adventure: greatones
 summary: "The group fights the Yuan-Ti, overcoming all odds and rescuing the missing villagers.
 They take on the name 'The Great Ones' as their adventuring group."
 levelup: true
+quote: 'I believe you would have been proud of me.
+I hope so, anyway.
+I did everything you taught me to do.'
 ---

-{:.quote}
-I believe you would have been proud of me.
-I did everything you taught me.

 Outnumbered.
 Outmatched.
 Outmaneuvered.